julius-ek-hub/pmg_assignment/README.md

 ## #Note

-Before running any othe command, You need to run `npm install` to install `mongoose` which was used to test for the query result in the respective question.
+Before running any other command, You need to run `npm install` to install `mongoose` which was used to test for the query result in the respective question.
 Also edit [db_query/db.js line 4](https://github.com/julius-ek-hub/pmg_assignment/blob/main/db_query/db.js#L4 "Open") to match the `DB_CONNECTION_STRING` of your environment.

 ## Itune Api